 No option holder has any right under the options to participate in any other share issue of the Company or any other entity.
-During the financial year 16,568,498 options expired on 19/01/2020.
+During the financial year 30,000,000 options expired on 31 March 2021.
 No options were exercised during the financial year.
 Since the end of the financial year, no options have been issued or exercised.
-On 08 April 2020, the Directors agreed to issue up to 70,000,000 options at \$0.005.
-These options are subject to shareholder approval under the Company's Employee Incentive Plan.
-These options represent incentive for directors and consultants and will be valued on the date of approval by shareholders.
+In April 2020, the Directors entered into an agreement to issue up to 70,000,000 unlisted options at \$0.005.
+These options were subject to shareholder approval under the Company's Employee Incentive Plan and were issued on 30 November 2020 and are unlisted.
+At the time of grant the Company's shares had been trading at \$0.002 for some time and the Directors were forgoing fees in lieu of an options issue as part compensation.